Become an RTD Vendor

-Vendors can now register with San Joaquin Regional Transit District (RTD) with E-Bid, a procurement software system that allows vendors to view all RTD’s solicitations for work, access documents, and submit Bids/Proposals.
+Vendors can now register with San Joaquin Regional Transit District (RTD) with ProcureWare, a procurement software system that allows vendors to view all of RTD’s solicitations for work, access documents, and submit bids/proposals.
 Along with receiving email updates, vendors have a forum to inquire and obtain information quickly, register for events, and view awards.
-Once registered, E-bid notifies vendors about opportunities they may qualify for as RTD releases its solicitations.
+Once registered, ProcureWare notifies vendors about opportunities they may qualify for as RTD releases its solicitations.

 About RTD Procurement

 RTD is committed to a procurement process that fosters fair and open competition while conducting itself under the highest ethical standards and achieving the complete confidence of the public.
-To realize these important public purposes, RTD adheres to the federal, state, and local laws and regulations that guide us to this goal.
+To realize these important public purposes, RTD adheres to the federal, state, and local laws and regulations required to meet this goal.

-RTD frequently hires qualified local and national businesses to work on projects that improve our fleet and increase services for our ridership.
+RTD frequently hires qualified local and national businesses to work on projects that improve its fleet and increase services for its ridership.
 Projects include everything from Bus Rapid Transit implementation projects, bus and equipment purchases, construction, professional and non-professional services, and vehicle and equipment maintenance, from operations management to marketing initiatives.

 Here is a general overview of RTD’s procurement process: